Best Mutual Funds for Singapore 2019

 - Stocks funds/ equity funds: This fund invests in corporate stocks.
 There are different types of stock funds.
 There are growth funds whose stocks don’t pay dividends regularly.
 Also, there are income funds whose stocks pay dividends regularly.

-You’ll also find index funds which focus on tracking a specific index like Strait Times Index (STI) to replicate its performance.
-Lastly, we have themed funds which target a certain industrial segment.
+You’ll also find index funds that focus on tracking a specific index like Strait Times Index (STI) to replicate its performance.
+Lastly, we have themed funds that target a certain industrial segment.

 The objective of your investment will guide you significantly in arriving at the mutual fund of your choice.
 Different funds cater to different goals.
 If you are looking to have a long-term investment, an equity fund will serve you best.
 If you need money within a shorter period like six months, a money market fund will be sufficient.